6 Ways to Recognize Deskless Employees

 Why is that?

-Well, it starts with tools and access to information.
 Historically, investments in technology and programs have focused on deskbound office workers.
 However, frontline workers often lack access to comms tools, and frontline managers often lack the comms skills required to nurture, acknowledge, and develop their direct reports.

 But you have a lot of power to shift the imbalance in your company.
 As you rethink your recognition and engagement programs, ensure that you include your frontline teams, especially training your frontline managers.

+Did you know?
 9 in 10 people would work for less money in exchange for more meaningful work, and that all starts with showing your employees you value them and their contributions.

 Recognition that’s infrequent, exclusive, and on a set schedule (e.g. annual reviews) has a limited impact.
 We need to build recognition into our day-to-day, with managers taking the lead.

-One way to do that is to take advantage of shift meetings and one on ones.
-Any time a manager is preparing to meet with their team or an individual, they need to keep the contributions of their team members in mind and ingrain that into their talk track.
-Gallup consultants believe that weekly recognition is best because it allows managers to thank and celebrate accomplishments in a timely manner.
+One way to do that is to take advantage of shift meetings and one-on-one meetings.
+Any time a manager is preparing to meet with their team or an individual, they need to keep the contributions of their team members in mind and include it in their talk track.

 Personalized recognition for everyone requires a strategic, thoughtful approach.
 Experts at Gartner recommend: